Ohio man arrested for planning attack on U.S. Capitol

 | WASHINGTON

-WASHINGTON An Ohio man claiming sympathy with Islamic State militants was arrested and charged on Wednesday in connection with a plot to attack the U.S. Capitol with guns and bombs, court documents disclosed.
+WASHINGTON An Ohio man claiming sympathy with Islamic State militants was arrested on Wednesday in connection with a plot to attack the U.S. Capitol with guns and bombs, court documents disclosed.

-Court documents showed that Cornell indicated on Twitter that he supported the Islamic State group under the alias Raheel Mahrus Ubaydah.
+Cornell indicated on Twitter that he supported the Islamic State group under the alias Raheel Mahrus Ubaydah, court documents said.

-According to the documents, in instant messages to the undercover FBI informant, Cornell indicated that while he did not have support to conduct an attack on behalf of any group, "we already got a thumbs up from the Brothers over there and Anwar al Awlaki before his martyrdom and many others."
-Awlaki was killed by the United States in Yemen in 2011.

-In a November meeting with the informant, Cornell said he considered members of Congress to be his enemies, and he outlined a plan to place pipe bombs at and near the U.S. Capitol and use firearms to kill employees and officials inside, according to the documents.
+In a meeting with the informant in November, Cornell said he considered members of Congress to be his enemies, according to the documents.
+He outlined a plan to place pipe bombs at and near the U.S. Capitol and use firearms to kill employees and officials inside, the documents said.

-The suspect's father, John Cornell, told CNN he thought his son "was coerced into a lot of this."

-"There is no way he could have carried out any kind of terrorist plot," John Cornell said.

-Federal Bureau of Investigation Acting Special Agent in Charge John Barrios noted that the public was not in danger during this investigation.
+Justice Department spokesman Marc Raimondi said the public was not in any danger during the investigation.

-Ohio U.S. Republican Senator Rob Portman praised the FBI and other law enforcement agencies for their work "to thwart this potential terrorist act.
-It is an important reminder of the very real threat that radical Islam continues to pose to the homeland.”

-The U.S. Capitol Police said they had worked with the FBI on the case.

 Cornell has been charged in a federal court in Ohio with attempting to kill a U.S. government officer and possession of a firearm in furtherance of an attempted crime of violence.